 Grant supports the Premier Kids program, which provides medical care, case coordination, development assessments, education planning, nutrition counseling and community referrals for more than 300 developmentally-delayed children with complex medical issues.

-Grant supports the Academy program, which is an after school initiative that tutors youth in math and reading, prepares them for post-graduation and offers life skills classes including financial literacy.
+Grant supports the Academy program, which is an after school mentoring program aimed to prepare students for life after high school graduation.
+The program focuses on math and reading and offers life skills classes, including financial literacy.

 Metropolitan Family Services

-Grant supports the Youth Zone Chicago program, which provides physical activities for 700 low income youth promoting positive body image, nutrition, and healthy living.
+Grant supports the Youth Zone Chicago program, which provides physical activities for 700 low-income youth and promotes positive body image, nutrition and healthy living.

-Grant supports the Posse Chicago program, which provides low-income youth with intensive college preparation workshops, full-tuition college scholarships, on-campus mentors, and career development activities.
+Grant supports the Chicago program, which provides low-income youth with intensive college preparation workshops, full-tuition college scholarships, on-campus mentors and career development activities.

 Primo Center for Women and Children

-Grant supports the Children and Families program, which provides trauma to low income children and mothers who have been homeless and have had significant exposure to trauma and violence, with resulting mental health challenges.
+Grant supports the Children and Families program, which provides trauma to low-income children and mothers who have been homeless and had significant exposure to trauma and violence, resulting in mental health challenges.

-Grant supports the Children's Counseling program, providing art therapy and therapeutic counseling services to children and teens whose lives have been impacted by domestic violence.
+Grant supports the Children's Counseling program, which provides art therapy and therapeutic counseling services to children and teens whose lives have been impacted by domestic violence.

-Grant supports the Seeing is Believing program, which provides low-vision services and prescriptive optical devices to visually impaired children in Chicago Public Schools.
+Grant supports the Seeing is Believing program, which provides low-vision services and prescriptive optical devices to children with visual impairments at Chicago Public Schools.

-Grant supports the Mothers Project program, which provides individual and group therapy, parent education and day care services to women with severe mental illness, ages 17-21, with young children or who are pregnant.
+Grant supports the Mothers Project program, which provides individual and group therapy, parent education and day care services to women (ages 17-21) with severe mental illness with young children or who are pregnant.

 Umoja Student Development Corporation

-Grant supports the College and Career Readiness program, which provides college preparation, application, financial aid workshops, ACT preparation classes and college trips to low income students.
+Grant supports the College and Career Readiness program, which provides college preparation, application, financial aid workshops, ACT preparation classes and college visits to low-income students.

 University of Chicago

-Grant supports the Network for College Success program, which provides intensive supports for CPS counselors by delivering coaching, training on best practices and interaction with peer networks toward developing a cohesive culture of graduation and college enrollment among chronically low performing high schools.
+Grant supports the Network for College Success program, which provides intensive support for Chicago Public Schools counselors by delivering coaching and training on best practices and interaction with peer networks.
+Program seeks to maintain a cohesive culture of graduation and college enrollment among chronically low-performing high schools.

-Grant supports Becoming A Man (B.A.M.) program, a school-based counseling, mentoring and education enrichment program that promotes social, emotional and behavioral competencies in males at high risk violence and school dropout.
+Grant supports Becoming A Man (BAM) program, a school-based counseling, mentoring and education enrichment program that promotes social, emotional and behavioral competencies for at-risk young men in middle school through high school.